decoderkurt/KindleTool/README.md

 		ota2                        OTA V2 signed update package.
 Works on Kindle 4 and newer. recovery                    Recovery package for restoring partitions.
 		recovery2                   Recovery V2 package for restoring partitions.
 Works on Kindle 5 (PaperWhite) and newer sig                         Signature envelope.
-Use this to build a signed userdata package with the -U switch (FW >= 5.1 only).
+Use this to build a signed userdata package with the -U switch (FW >= 5.1 only, but device agnostic).

 	Devices:
 		OTA V1 & Recovery packages only support one device.
 OTA V2 & Recovery V2 packages can support multiple devices.